soft-matter/trackpy/doc/introduction.rst

 Introduction to Trackpy
 -----------------------

-Trackpy is a package for tracking blob-like particles in video and analyzing their trajectories.
+Trackpy is a package for finding blob-like features in video, tracking them through time,  and analyzing their trajectories.
 It implements and extends the widely-used Crocker--Grier algorithm in Python.

 There are many similar projects.
 (See table below.)
 Our implementation is distinguished by succinct and flexible usage,